 Young and College Educated Are More Likely to View the Internet as Positive Force

 Not entirely surprisingly, older adults are generally more skeptical than younger adults when it comes to assessing whether or not the Internet’s impact on society is positive.
 As reported by Pew, “Today 64% of online adults ages 65 and older say the internet has been a mostly good thing for society.
 That represents a 14-point decline from the 78% who said this in 2014.”
 By contrast, the attitudes of younger adults have remained more or less consistent since 2014.
-In 2018, 74% of Internet users between the ages of 18 to 29 feel that the Internet was a positive force; in 2014, the rate was only 5% higher.

 Other factors that appear to lead to viewing the Internet as a positive force are one’s level of education with college graduates being more likely to view the Internet in a positive light than people who have never attended or graduated from college.

 Skepticism About the Internet as a Positive Force